garden-io/garden/docs/reference/module-types/kubernetes.md

       # The name of the resource.
       name:

 # POSIX-style paths to YAML files to load manifests from.
-Each can contain multiple manifests.
+Each can contain multiple manifests, and can include any
+# Garden template strings, which will be resolved before applying the manifests.
 files: []

 # A valid Kubernetes namespace name.
 Must be a valid RFC1035/RFC1123 (DNS) label (may contain lowercase letters,